mdavids/rfc/content/draft-davids-forsalereg-05.md

 # Acknowledgements

-The author would like to thank Thijs van den Hout, Caspar Schutijser, Melvin Elderman and Paul Bakker for their valuable feedback.
+The author would like to thank Thijs van den Hout, Caspar Schutijser, Melvin Elderman, Paul Bakker and Ben van Hartingsveldt for their valuable feedback.

 {backmatter}